This is always a very “special” holiday but this year will be even more ‘special’!

 Because of variations in travel to the island, the first day simply involves arriving.
 Flyers will check in, as and when they get there, and meet our courier and the ferry travellers at the hotel early evening.

 We’ve a literal highlight in store today.
-First we board a tram to Laxey and then ascend Snaefell Mountain aboard a private tram to the highest point on the island – from here you can, hopefully, see seven kingdoms.
+First, we board a tram to Laxey and then ascend Snaefell Mountain aboard an original Victorian tram to the highest point on the island – from here you can, hopefully, see seven kingdoms.
 Back down in Laxey there is time for lunch and to visit “Lady Isabella” – The Laxey Wheel – awesome!
 Our day continues at one of the island’s loveliest places – Groudle Glen.
 A friendly reception at the steam railway will add to the spectacular journey around the headland.
 This is also the best opportunity to explore one of the island’s famous glens – Groudle is beautiful.

 All Inside Track holidays contain little “extras”, it’s part of the fun – and there are plenty of these on the Isle of Man.
 This is a summer holiday to relish, and Manx pounds are not subject to currency exchange rate fluctuation.
 Go overseas at no financial risk!